juniorapp/goStatic/README.md

  * Light container
  * More security than official images (see below)
  * Log enabled
+ * Ability to provide TLS key and cert for HTTPS support

 ### Why?
 Because the official Golang image is wayyyy too big (around 1/2Gb as you can see below) and could be unsecure.